stupidmankind/BYpassDoc/docs/source/commands/else.rst

 Description
 -----------

 This command declares the seperation between the actions based on the 'true' or 'false' condition.
-Use this command when you want to signify the exit point of your if scenario
+Use this command when you want to signify the exit point of your if scenario.

 Parameters
 ----------
-	Command without parameter
+	Command without parameter.

 Returned Value